Aurora Innovation, Inc. (NASDAQ:AUR) Director Sterling Anderson Sells 200,000 Shares

-Aurora Innovation, Inc. (NASDAQ:AUR – Get Free Report) Director Sterling Anderson sold 200,000 shares of the company’s stock in a transaction dated Wednesday, July 19th.
-The stock was sold at an average price of $3.01, for a total transaction of $602,000.00.
-Following the completion of the sale, the director now directly owns 92,899 shares of the company’s stock, valued at $279,625.99.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Aurora Innovation, Inc. (NASDAQ:AUR – Get Free Report) Director Sterling Anderson sold 200,000 shares of the firm’s stock in a transaction that occurred on Monday, July 24th.
+The shares were sold at an average price of $2.83, for a total transaction of $566,000.00.
+Following the completion of the sale, the director now directly owns 92,899 shares in the company, valued at approximately $262,904.17.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.

 Sterling Anderson also recently made the following trade(s):